sergiofontes/lean-bem/README.md

 - The modifier name describes its appearance (“What size?” or “Which theme?” and so on — `big` or `dark`), its state (“How is it different from the others?” — `disabled`, `focused`, etc.) and its behavior (“How does it behave?” or “How does it respond to the user?” — such as `switch-theme`).
 - A modifier can't be used alone.
 It should change the appearance, behavior, or state of the entity, not replace it.
 - Each modifier is a combined class (used alongside the block or element class).
 - The modifier name is preceded by a hyphen `-`, an exceptional *character that visually differentiates* the modifier from the block or element.
+E.g., `-modifier`.
+- Composed-words separated by a single hyphen `-`.
+E.g., `-modifier-name`.

 *Example:*
 ```html